riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

 # Changes in major output

-In April 2017, Vipul published "Why I stopped quarterly reviews, and what replaces them" on his blog.
+In April 2017, Vipul published ["Why I stopped quarterly reviews, and what replaces them"][stop_quarterly] on his blog.
-In the post he describes changes to how the "major articles" part of the research process works:
+In the post he describes how his thinking on the "major articles" part of the research process has changed:

 > My goal with both these kinds of posts is to, essentially, write them *only*
 > once the ideas are all in my head and reasonably clear, so that it's just a